mike-boddin/www.autorisiert.net2/docs/progress.md

 ## idea

-based on this [blog-article](https://hackernoon.com/12-cool-things-you-can-do-with-github-f3e0424cf2f0) by david gilbertson
+Was formed when reading this [article on Medium](https://hackernoon.com/12-cool-things-you-can-do-with-github-f3e0424cf2f0) by david gilbertson

 I just want to try, if I am capable to write a small website with some simple js, which uses Github as CMS :)